alditoOt/hitline-game/README.md

 # Indie Tales Jam
-This repository is for the Unity project of my submission for the game.
+This repository is for the Unity project of my submission for the jam.

 The game can be found [here](https://alditto.itch.io/hitline)!